superdweebie/doctrineExtensions/README.md

 Add the following to your composer.json:

     "require": {
-        "superdweebie/SdsDoctrineExtensions": "dev-master"
+        "superdweebie/Sds\DoctrineExtensions": "dev-master"
     }

 Usage
 =====

-The easiest way to use SdsDoctrineExtensions is to populate a `manifestConfig` with the extensions you want to use, and pass it to a `manifest`.
+The easiest way to use Sds\DoctrineExtensions is to populate a `manifestConfig` with the extensions you want to use, and pass it to a `manifest`.
 For example, this configures SoftDelete and Zone:

         $manifestConfig = new ManifestConfig(
             $myAnnotationReader,
             array(
-                'SdsDoctrineExtensions\SoftDelete' => null,
+                'Sds\DoctrineExtensions\SoftDelete' => null,
-                'SdsDoctrineExtensions\Zone' => null
+                'Sds\DoctrineExtensions\Zone' => null
             $this->activeUser
         );